ariebovenberg/snug/docs/tutorial.rst

 Composing queries
 -----------------

-To keep everything DRY, queries may be composed and extended.
+To keep everything nice and modular, queries may be composed and extended.
 In our github API example, we may wish to define common logic for:

 * prefixing urls with ``https://api.github.com``